Haywhy217/Haywhy217/README.md

 - 👋 Hi, I’m Ayo
-- 👀 I’m interested in front-end web development
+- 👀 I’m a full stack developer but front-end heavy
-- 🌱 I’m currently learning html,css, javascript
+- 🌱  My tech stack are:html,css, javascript, Reatjs, python, django.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on full-stack projects
 - 📫 How to reach me , you can reach me on twitter @ade_miiide
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I'm an introvert
+- ⚡ Fun fact: I love coding!

 <!---
 Haywhy217/Haywhy217 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.